 Cotton should be organic and not be made using a bleaching process.
-Be careful with cotton, it is a flammable material.

-The simplest atomiser you can use and perfect for developing your coiling skills.
+The simplest atomiser you can use, and perfect for developing your coiling skills.

 Drippers give an excellent level of flavour, produce big clouds and are very quick to clean and rebuild.